jump-dev/JuMP.jl/docs/src/developers/contributing.md

 !!! warning
     Running the tests might take a long time (~10-15 minutes).

+!!! tip
+    If you're using Revise.jl, you can also run the tests by calling `include`:
+    ```julia
+    include("test/runtests.jl")
+    ```
+    This can be faster if you want to re-run the tests multiple times.

 **Step 6b: test your documentation changes**

 Open Julia, then run: